carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-profdata.rst

 nature of the training runs it may be useful to adjust the weight given to each input file by using the ``-weighted-input`` option.

+Profiles passed in via ``-weighted-input``, ``-input-files``, or via positional arguments are processed once for each time they are seen.

 OPTIONS
 ^^^^^^^